Constantine Mika: Newcastle Knights

-After the conclusion of the 2011 season, Mika was released by the Knights.
+After the conclusion of the 2011 season, Mika was released by the Newcastle club.

 Hull Kingston Rovers

 Mika signed with Rovers on 26 October 2011.
 It was a two-year deal to join, also departing from the Knights, the new Rovers head coach, Craig Sandercock and fullback Shannon McDonnell.

 Return to Australia

 After completing a stint in the Super League, Mika returned to Australia to compete in the Queensland Cup and debuted for the Redcliffe Dolphins in 2014.
 The following year, Mika signed with the Wave Tigers of the Bundaberg Rugby League competition.

 France

 Mika changed codes to rugby union and signed for newly promoted Provence Rugby of the Pro D2 in the summer of 2015, to play at centre.

 Toulouse Olympique

 After one season playing union Mika returned to rugby league to join Toulouse Olympique in 2016.

 After four seasons with Toulouse Mike left to join another French team.